-This environmental assessment evaluates the proposal to formally establish the Headwaters of the Cultus River Research Natural Area (RNA).
-The proposed Headwaters of the Cultus River RNA is identified in the 1990 Deschutes National Forest Land and Resource Management Plan (LRMP) (USDA Forest Service 1990a) and is described in Appendix E of the 1990 Final Environmental Impact Statement (FEIS) for the LRMP (USDA Forest Service 1990b).
+This environmental assessment evaluates the proposal to formally establish the Katsuk Butte Research Natural Area (RNA).
+The proposed Katsuk Butte RNA is identified in the 1990 Deschutes National Forest Land and Resource Management Plan (LRMP) (USDA Forest Service 1990a) and is described in Appendix E of the 1990 Final Environmental Impact Statement (FEIS) for the LRMP (USDA Forest Service 1990b).
 The proposed RNA is within and completely surrounded by National Forest System lands.
 Establishment and designation involves: 1) completion of an environmental assessment to approve the candidate RNA with final boundaries and 2) amendment or adoption of existing LRMP Standards and Guidelines to guide management.

 A national system of RNAs was established with the goal of preserving natural features and plant communities for research and educational purposes.
-The objectives of RNAs are:
+The objectives of RNAs are to:

-- to provide baseline areas against which the effects of human activities in similar environments can be measured; - to provide sites for study of natural processes in undisturbed ecosystems; - to provide gene pool preserves for plant and animal species.
-(Franklin et al. 1972).
+- provide baseline areas against which the effects of human activities in similar environments can be measured; - provide sites for study of natural processes in undisturbed ecosystems; - provide gene pool preserves for plant and animal species (Franklin et al. 1972).